Call Us!

 Written by

-When you’re on a budget, the most mundane holidays and events can cause financial distress.
+When you’re on a budget, even the most mundane holidays and events can cause financial distress.
 Does your friend have a birthday coming up?
 You’re probably already stressing about being able to afford the dinner she invited you to.
 The same concept applies to holidays, including Valentine’s Day.

 Receiving flowers in the workplace on Valentine’s Day is a special experience, but it comes at a high cost.
 Special deliveries may seem like a romantic gesture, but they are often expensive and can cost over a hundred dollars – for flowers!
 Instead of hiring a flower delivery company to bring a bouquet to your loved one, hand-deliver it in person.
 Hand-delivering gives you a chance to purchase the flowers yourself and shop around to minimize your cost.